perwin/pyimfit/README.md

 ### Installation via conda

-PyImfit can also be installed into a conda environment, via
+PyImfit can also be installed into a conda environment on macOS or Linux, via

     $ conda install -c conda-forge perwin::pyimfit